stepons/jrfolio/content/posts/tableau_global_emissions.md

 Coal dominates at over 8 megatonnes of CO2, though there are indications that coal emissions have plateaued.
 It's share of overall generation is falling, so it is only the increase in demand for electricity and return to coal in Europe after the Ukraine invasion that prolongs the increase in coal emissions.

-### Demand, CO2 intensity and generation capacity by energy source
+### Demand and CO2 intensity, generation capacity by fuel type

 Despite the near relentless increase in demand for electricity, the carbon intensity – emissions per unit of electricity generated – have started to come down.